Florida has a very long coastline, so there is a boatload of places to choose from when visiting the Sunshine State.

 If you love sports, Tampa might be a great spot to visit.
 There are a lot of teams out of Tampa, including the Tampa Bay Lightning National Hockey League Team, the Tampa Bay Rays Major League Baseball Team, and the Tampa Bay Buccaneers National Football League Team.

 Other major tourist attractions include visiting Anna Maria Island and Zoo Tampa at Lowry Park.
+It is by far one of the best west coast Florida cities.

 It’s also in great proximity to many day trips that are desirable in the area, including Clearwater, St. Petersburg, and Lower Hillsborough Wilderness Preserve.